Wick, Caithness

 Pulteneytown, which was developed on the south side of the river by the British Fisheries Society during the 19th century, was officially merged into the burgh in 1902.

 Elzy was described as on the coast a couple of miles east of Wick in 1836.

 The town is on the main road (the A99–A9 road) linking John o' Groats with southern Britain.
 The Far North railway line links Wick railway station with southern Scotland and with Thurso, the other burgh of Caithness.
-Wick Airport is on Wick's northern outskirts.
-The airport has two usable runways.
-A third is derelict.
+Wick Airport is on Wick's northern outskirts and serves as a base for private helicopter flights to offshore wind and oil projects, as well as scheduled commercial flights to Aberdeen.

 The main offices of The John O'Groat Journal and The Caithness Courier are located in Wick, as are Caithness General Hospital (run by NHS Highland), the Wick Carnegie Library and local offices of the Highland Council.
 Wick Sheriff Court is one of 16 sheriff courts serving the sheriffdom of Grampian, Highland and Islands.